People of Te Arawa

 About 100 years later, his descendants went to the Taupō area, with their chiefs Tūrangitukua, Waikari and Ruawehea.
 With the support of Tūtewero from Kawerau, they overwhelmed the local Ngāti Hotu people, establishing the Tūwharetoa tribe’s mana in the region.
 Tūrangi is named after Tūrangitukua.

-Te Rangiita, seven generations after Tūwharetoa, was an important warrior chief, along with his son Tamamutu.
+Te Rangiita, seven generations after Tūwharetoa, was an important warrior chief, as was his son Tamamutu.
 Te Rangituamātotoru, Tamamutu’s great-grandson, set a high standard of leadership as paramount chief in the later 1700s.

 The Te Heuheu dynasty

 Herea, who lived around 1800, was descended from Te Rangiita’s sister.
-He became known as Te Heuheu Tūkino after an incident where he searched for a relative’s body, which was hidden by the shrub māheuheu.
+He became known as Te Heuheu Tūkino after the time he searched for a relative’s body, which was hidden by the shrub māheuheu.

 Herea defeated the warrior chief Te Wakaiti at Pūkawa, and became undisputed chief of the Taupō area.
 He is the ancestor of the later paramount chiefs of Tūwharetoa – all of whom take the name Te Heuheu Tūkino.